Finding where to start

 What can you afford?

 Your next step is to calculate how much you can afford to repay each month.
 This will then help you to work out how long you need a loan for.
 Signing up for a loan without working out your monthly repayments first might land you in trouble later down the line, especially if you haven’t factored this into your monthly budget.
-The best way of doing this is using a spreadsheet and you can download the Choose Wisely budget template for free.
+The best way of doing this is by using the Choose Wisely budget planner.
 This will help you to get an overview of your incomings and outgoings including:

 - Mortgage or rent